Savvy Tips & Helpful Hints

 With all of the crazy going on today, and everyone staying home more than ever due to continued lockdowns and restrictions, it is more important than ever to make sure you have a cozy space to call home.
 This is the reason I decided to share my savvy tips for purchasing a new home as my husband and I just did that… we bought a new home and it is the best thing to happen to us since well…..forever!
 Now let’s discuss the process and the many tools and tips I have learned along the way to help with the home purchasing process, including tools to make sure you can afford that new home of your dreams and so that you can know what to expect in terms of your monthly payment and how much ’home’ you can actually afford.

 The one thing I for sure learned while looking to purchase our new home, is to not use those mortgage calculation tools that the realtor listings have on the various retail listing pages.
 These calculators do not take into account additional factors that may increase the mortgage payment amount.
+Instead, having a thorough understanding of the steps in getting a mortgage pre-approval can help you make a more informed decision.
 We actually had been looking at the real estate market for about a year and a half before getting a pre-approved loan and really getting serious about the home purchase process.
 We were unsure of the area we wanted to purchase into and we were unsure on how much we could afford, which is something that I think many are unsure of when jumping into the home buying process.
 When we originally started browsing and looking around at homes and the different price levels, we thought we could afford ‘more’ as the rate calculators they used on the site gave us that impression.
 We were very wrong though as those platforms are not taking into account the tax rates you will have to pay based on the area that you are looking to live in, as well as insurance fees, PMI and more.
 This is the reason I did my research to find the tools available online such as Monthly Mortgage Calculators and Advanced calculators that will help in factoring in all possible costs.
 These tools were crucial in helping my husband and I into making a more informed decision and it’s the reason I decided to create and share these savvy tips to help in the purchase of your first home.

 1) Pay Off Your Debts & Build An Emergency Fund